bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ## Box plots

 A box plot, also known as a box and whisker plot, is a graphical representation of a dataset that shows the distribution of the data through its quartiles, outliers and extremes.
-It is called a box plot because it uses a box to represent the second and third quartiles (the interquartile range or IQR), and lines to represent the first and fourth quartiles (the lowest and highest data points within the IQR), as well as the outliers, if any.
+It is called a box plot because it uses a box to represent the second and third quartiles (the inter-quartile range or IQR), and lines to represent the first and fourth quartiles (the lowest and highest data points within the IQR), as well as the outliers, if any.

 Box plots are useful for visualizing the distribution and spread of data, as well as for identifying potential outliers.
 They can also be used to compare the distribution of data between different groups or datasets.
 Box plots are particularly useful when the data is non-parametric (not normally distributed) or when the distribution is skewed or multi-modal.